Kate Silverton: BBC News

 From 2005 until December 2007, Silverton was a presenter on BBC News 24 and also a regular relief presenter for BBC Breakfast.

 In December 2007, she was named as the presenter of the BBC News 8 p.m. summary, a 90-second round-up of the news shown on BBC One, which she presented for two months.
 She presented the BBC News at One from February to August 2008, whilst main presenter Sophie Raworth was on maternity leave.

 BBC Scotland apologised to viewers in August 2010, after Silverton swore at the end of a news bulletin on live television.
 Viewers in Scotland were the only ones who heard the words.
 A spokesman for BBC Scotland said: "Kate thought she was off-air at the time.
 The microphones hadn't been faded down and the mistake only went out in Scotland."

 Silverton took maternity leave in October 2011, and returned to the News at One in April 2012.
 Until May 2012, she was the deputy presenter of the BBC News at One, presenting on Mondays and when main presenter Sophie Raworth was unavailable.
 Sian Williams later took over this role.
 Silverton returned to the deputy role in October 2013 to cover for Williams' leave.
 Williams later left the BBC so Silverton regained her role.
+Silverton took a second period of maternity leave in May 2014.
+She took two years off, returning in April 2016.